Shafin543/gtr-internship_frontend-task_Al-Rawnak-Shafin/README.md

   -For Internship.

-  -All my codes including the UI demonstration and some notes are provided in following recording,
+  -All my codes including the UI demonstration and some notes are provided in the following recording,
   > https://drive.google.com/file/d/1MSIRggRzaL7_IMKkvCxz1OQ7HzLk-xGu/view?usp=sharing